openvinotoolkit/openvino/docs/articles_en/learn-openvino/large-language-models/llm-inference-native-ov.rst

 .. note::

-  It is recommended to use models in 4-bit precision, as maintaining the model in its original precision can significantly decrease performance.
+  It is recommended to use models in 4-bit precision, as maintaining the model in its original precision may result in significantly decreased performance.

 Inference code that uses native API cannot benefit from Hugging Face pipelines.
 You need to write your custom code or take it from the available examples.
 Below are some examples of popular Generative AI scenarios: